CagriCatik/RRT-MPC/docs/configuration.md

 Configuration is expressed in YAML and deserialised via `yaml.safe_load` into a `PipelineConfig` dataclass.
 The schema mirrors the package structure.

+The CLI accepts a `--config` flag pointing to the YAML file.
+When omitted, the package falls back to `config.default_config()` which mirrors the defaults shown below.
+Programmatic entry points (`load_config`, `default_config`) share the same code path, so behaviour is consistent between notebooks, scripts and CLI usage.

+All relative paths resolve beneath the repository root.
+Map generation and plots use `src.common.paths` to ensure artefacts land in `plots/`, keeping workspaces tidy even when running multiple experiments.

 ## Map

 ```yaml